Governance

 Andrew Leap — Secretary

-Andrew completed his Bachelor of Commerce and Global Studies at Monash in 2024.
-He has substantial experience applying skills in program management, policy research, compliance, regulation and stakeholder engagement in secondary and tertiary education, working in government, education consultancy and a public secondary school.
+Andrew completed his Bachelor of Commerce and Global Studies and is currently working towards his Masters of Teaching.
+He has substantial experience applying skills in program management, policy research, compliance, regulation, and stakeholder engagement in secondary and tertiary education, across government, education consultancy, and the public school system.

-At university, he was an active volunteer, improving academic governance and student experience, supporting university students from diverse backgrounds and mentoring VCE students who were the first in their family to go to university.
+At university, he was an active volunteer, improving academic governance and the student experience, supporting university students from diverse backgrounds, and mentoring VCE students who were the first in their families to attend university.

-Andrew’s previous experience as a student, tutor, and Operations Coordinator, as well as his strong passion for access and equity in education, led him to join the VCE Summer Tutoring Committee, helping to break down the barriers of education and make it more accessible for all students.
+Andrew’s previous experience as a student, tutor, and Operations Coordinator, as well as his strong passion for access and equity in education, led him to join the VCE Summer Tutoring Committee, helping to break down educational barriers and make education more accessible to all students.

-Andrew also coordinates the VCE Summer Tutoring tutor social netball team, enjoys exploring regional Victoria and scouting for good café, restaurant and patisserie recommendations!
+Andrew also coordinates the VCE Summer Tutoring tutor social netball team, enjoys travelling, particularly in regional Victoria, and scouts for good café, restaurant, and patisserie recommendations!

 Cam Bloye — General Committee